rafantinel/vaccination/README.md

 ## Description

-A program to read and read CSV file.
+A program to read and write CSV file.

 ## Requirements